-If the lots are connected to the public water and sewer systems, the minimum lot size for each single-family dwelling shall be 30,000 square feet and for each duplex dwelling shall be 40,000 square feet.
-If the lots are connected to the public water system but not the public sewer system, the minimum lot size for each single-family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
-If the lots are not connected to the public water and sewer system, the minimum lot size for each single-family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet.
+If the lots are connected to the public water and sewer systems, the minimum lot size for each single family dwelling shall be 30,000 square feet and for each duplex dwelling shall be 40,000 square feet.
+If the lots are connected to the public water system but not the public sewer system, the minimum lot size for each single family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
+If the lots are not connected to the public water and sewer system, the minimum lot size for each single family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
+If the lots are not connected to the public water and sewer system, the minimum lot size for each single family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet.

-DE. -Conservation Ssubdivisions shall meet the following additional standards:
+-DE.-Conservation Ssubdivisions shall meet the following additional standards:

-- (1) Applicability of regulations.
-The conservation subdivision Conservation Subdivision option replaces the cluster subdivision Cluster Subdivision option in the Rural Residential 1 and Rural Residential 2 zoning districts.
-The applicant must comply with all other provisions of the zoning ordinance and all other applicable laws, except those that are incompatible with the provisions contained herein. - (2) Ownership of subdivision.
-The land to be subdivided may be held in single and separate ownership or in multiple ownerships.
-If held in multiple ownerships, the site must be subdivided according to a single plan with common authority and common responsibility. - (3) Housing density determination. -The maximum number of lots in a eonservation subdivision-Conservation Subdivision must be determined using the net residential acreage calculation.
-The density within the eonservation subdivision Conservation Subdivision will be based on the zoning district lot size requirements. - (4) -Net residential acreage must be determined by subtracting from gross acreage the following: - (i)-- Roads and parking as shown on the proposed plan; - (ii) -Slopes in excess of 20% sustained for 30,000 square feet or more; - (iii) -Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, as amended; - (iv) Land in the 100-year flood zone shown on FEMA Flood Insurance Rate Maps, (FIRM) as revised;
+(1) - Applicability of regulations. - The conservation subdivision Conservation Subdivision option replaces the cluster subdivision Cluster Subdivision option in the Rural Residential 1 and Rural Residential 2 zoning districts.
+The applicant must comply with all other provisions of the zoning ordinance and all other applicable laws, except those that are incompatible with the provisions contained herein.

+(2) - Ownership of subdivision. -The land to be subdivided may be held in single and separate ownership or in multiple ownerships.
+If held in multiple ownerships, the site must be subdivided according to a single plan with common authority and common responsibility.

+(3) - Housing density determination. -The maximum number of lots in a conservation subdivision Conservation Subdivision must be determined using the net residential acreage calculation.
+The density within the conservation subdivision Conservation Subdivision will be based on the zoning district lot size requirements.

+(4) Net residential acreage must be determined by subtracting from gross acreage the following:

+(i) Roads and parking as shown on the proposed plan;

+(ii) Slopes in excess of 20% sustained for 30,000 square feet or more;

+(iii) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, as amended;

+(iv) Land in the 100-year flood zone shown on FEMA Flood Insurance Rate Maps, (FIRM) as revised;

-(v) - Lands in rights-of-way or easements, but not including land in open spacecommon open space easements; under Chapter 315, Zoning, §315-43; and Discuss whether this reduces the # of lots unfairly.
+(v) Lands in rights-of-way or easements, but not including land in open space easements; under Chapter 315, Zoning, §315-43; and Discuss whether this reduces the # of lots unfairly.

-(vi) -Lands in resource protection districts.
+(vi) Lands in resource protection districts.